 The first part of our mission is “to work alongside persons with disabilities as they seek to lead self-directed lives.”
-We accomplish this through the provision of an array of services throughout Kent, Mecosta, Ionia, Montcalm, Osceola, and Allegan counties to individuals with physical, cognitive, mental, and sensory disabilities and their families.
+We accomplish this through the provision of an array of services throughout Kent, Mecosta, Ionia, Montcalm, and Osceola counties to individuals with physical, cognitive, mental, and sensory disabilities and their families.

 Disability Advocates is unique in that we are who we serve–75% of our board and 56% of our staff are people living with disabilities.
 This perspective provides us with tremendous knowledge and experience to support our constituents.

 The second part of Disability Advocates’ mission is “to advocate for accessible and welcoming communities” which is rooted in a federal and state mandate to work on public policy change.
 We do this by engaging persons with disabilities and partners to create positive change through advocacy and education at the local, state, and federal levels.
 We strive to eliminate systemic barriers and enhance programs so that people with disabilities can live the self-directed life they choose.
 Our community benefits by becoming more accessible, inclusive, and welcoming for all.
 We have become recognized locally and across the state, specifically for our transit advocacy, education, technical assistance on accessibility, and Universal Design through our Absolutely Accessible Kent program.
 Evidence of this includes invitations to be part of state-level coalitions and local planning efforts, along with many requests for our staff and volunteers to be part of committees and workgroups that address mobility, transit, and accessibility.

 Our community has an increased awareness of the need for accessibility and welcoming of people with disabilities.
 This awareness stems from the changing perceptions of ability experienced by more active seniors as they age, the increased presence of persons with disabilities participating in the community, and the increased awareness of the barriers that prevent accessibility.